 I enjoyed a great weekend in Toronto, where I participated in the Royal Heraldry Society of Canada’s Study Day with a talk on symbols of Newfoundland (drawn in part from previous posts on this blog).
-It was nice of my parents to come in from Port Hope for the day.
+It was nice of my parents to come in from Port Hope for the day (and for my cousins to put me up).

 In keeping with one of the themes of this blog, I took some photographs of flags that I saw.